 Rockford - Marble Rock is a very small town located in the state of Iowa.
 With a population of 2,364 people and just one neighborhood, Rockford - Marble Rock is the 230th largest community in Iowa.
-Rockford - Marble Rock has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Rockford - Marble Rock was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rockford - Marble Rock is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Rockford - Marble Rock isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rockford - Marble Rock are a mix of both white- and blue-collar jobs.
 Overall, Rockford - Marble Rock is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Rockford - Marble Rock who work in management occupations (19.93%), healthcare (9.42%), and sales jobs (9.33%).

-In terms of college education, Rockford - Marble Rock is nearly on par with the US average for all cities of 21.84%: 18.70% of adults 25 and older in Rockford - Marble Rock have a bachelor's degree or advanced degree.
+The education level of Rockford - Marble Rock citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.70% of adults 25 and older in Rockford - Marble Rock have a college degree.

 The per capita income in Rockford - Marble Rock in 2022 was $42,006, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $168,024 for a family of four.
 However, Rockford - Marble Rock contains both very wealthy and poor people as well.